Elsie lives with four cats, a dog, and has run her own pet sitting business for over 20 years.

 Some dogs seize every opportunity to escape either from your very own backyard, the second the car or front door opens, or on a hike.
 Some dogs are more prone to this than others.
 We had a Beagle who was completely controlled by her nose.
 When she was free, there was no getting that nose (with the attached dog) back!
 Wanderlust can be a very dangerous trait in a dog.

 Of course, it was only a matter of time before GPS devices for dogs and cats hit the market.
 Fortunately for pet owners, they are becoming increasingly affordable.
-Most work with either radio frequency technology, GPS (satellite signals) or a combination of the two.
-Some require you to have a monthly subscription with some additional fees tagged on, while others are non-subscription.
+Most work with either radio frequency technology, GPS (satellite signals), or a combination of the two.
+Some require you to have a monthly subscription with some additional fees tagged on, while others are non-subscriptions.

 You just might be surprised by the horrifying number of pets who get lost yearly.
 Family pets are lost nearly every two seconds, according to the National Council on Pet Population Study and Policy.
-This translates into more that 10 million missing pets each year.
+This translates into more than 10 million missing pets each year.
 Your chances of being reunited with your pet increase dramatically if you take proper identification measures.
 Some people are turning to GPS for dogs and cats as a way to ensure their pets don't become part of these sad statistics.